-I have asked my mother to tell me about the similarities and differences she sees in me, her and my grandmother.
-I have learnt a lot about three of us from what she told me.
-When I have matched mother’s comments to the photos of our ways of life I have suddenly realised that my project turned into a search for similarities and differences, and that it is not so much about the answer, but about the search itself.
+I have asked my mother to tell me about the similarities and differences she sees in me, her, and my grandmother.
+I have learned a lot about the three of us from what she told me.
+When I have matched mother’s comments to the photos of our ways of life I have suddenly realised that my project turned into a search for similarities and differences and that it is not so much about the answer, but about the search itself.

 My grandmother lives in the remote village that my mother left for a new life in the city.
 My mother lives in the small city that I left for a different life in the big city.
 Both my mother’s and grandmother’s husbands passed away untimely and their children grew up and left.

-Since this project turned out to be very personal it became hard for me to have a logical analysis over the photographed material.
-For this reason I asked other people to give me a feedback on what they see in this work:
+Since this project turned out to be very personal it became hard for me to have a logical analysis of the photographed material.
+For this reason, I asked other people to give me feedback on what they see in this work:

 Me: Are you afraid to be like mum?